My 10 Favorite Episodes of ‘I Love Lucy’

 7. ‘The Freezer’

 Lucy and Ethyl enter a get-rich-quick scheme by buying a used walk-in freezer.
 But Lucy winds up getting trapped inside, transforming into a human icicle.

-Lucy get the opportunity to model the latest coture in a fashion show, but accidentally overdoes it while trying to get a tan.
+Lucy gets the opportunity to model the latest couture in a fashion show but accidentally overdoes it while trying to get a tan.
 Despite a horrible sunburn, she’s determined to go on with the show…even after learning she’ll be wearing a wool suit!
 Ouch!

 The foursome arrives in Paris after things go south at the border, only to have Lucy wind up being accused of passing counterfeit money.
 This scene, in which a unique solution to a language barrier is devised, is still one of my favorites: